You’re More Spiritual Than You Think

 – Teresa of Avila

-Thankfully, throughout the course of social history, a steady stream of prophets, seers, teachers, and mystics have reached a far more virtuous and genuine realization—that God is a loving spirit entity—the origin of spiritual goodness, wisdom, and compassion.
+Thankfully, throughout history, a steady stream of prophets, seers, teachers, and mystics has reached a far more virtuous and genuine realization—that God is a loving spiritual entity and the eternal origin of spiritual goodness, wisdom, and compassion.
+God is indeed the very Source of all reality—the Supreme Creator at the very center of all things.

 There is but one God.
 His name is Truth.
 He is the Creator.